 Highlight Safety Features

 Volvo's safety technology is industry-leading.
-Make sure your insurer knows about your model's specific safety features, as these can lower premiums.
+Make sure your insurer is aware of your model's specific safety features, as these can positively influence premiums.

 3